Months and hours of operation

 Checks should be made out to TALC or to The Alternative Learning Center, and mailed after you renew your membership on the website.
 Address is given during the checkout process.
 The fee may change depending on the number of families registered and will be listed on your registration form.
 You may also pay through the website through PayPal.
-You need to complete a payment before registering in classes.
+You need to complete a payment, or make alternative arrangements with the review board, before registering in classes.

 Every family is required to make an educational offering to the cooperative every semester.
 New members begin making their offerings during their second semester at TALC.
 These most often takes the form of classes, but can also include a field trip or special event.
 Many families find that approximately six hours of donated time works well for them (not counting preparation time).
 Some families prefer to co-teach, or to bring in non-members (family or those with their own insurance) to donate their teaching expertise.
 Students are also welcome to offer a class.
 Schedules from past years are available in the “Old Schedules” file in the filebox or online for inspiration.
 Brainstorming for the next session also takes place at a meeting at the end of the session.
 Classes are submitted online through the website in between session.